Sean Miller: Early years

 After graduating from Pitt with a degree in communications in 1992, Miller took a graduate assistant position at Wisconsin.
 He then spent two seasons (1993–95) at Miami (Ohio) under Herb Sendek, during which the team made two postseason appearances.
 He then returned to his alma mater of Pittsburgh for a season as an assistant under Ralph Willard.

 In 1996, Miller rejoined Sendek at North Carolina State.
 In Miller's five years in Raleigh, the Wolfpack made four postseason appearances, including a run into the 2000 NIT semifinals.

 Miller's next move was a return to southwestern Ohio in 2001.
 This time, he would join Thad Matta's staff at Xavier as the first associate head coach in the school's history.
 The Musketeers won 26 games in each of Miller's three seasons under Matta, making the NCAA tournament each season.
 The 2004 season was especially notable.
 First, the Musketeers won the Atlantic 10 postseason tournament despite having to play four games to do so.
 Xavier then made a deep run in the subsequent NCAA tournament, finishing with the school's first-ever appearance in the Elite Eight.

 Xavier

-Taking over as head coach at Xavier after Matta moved on to Ohio State, Miller took the Musketeers to four NCAA tournaments, in addition to winning three A-10 regular season championships and one conference tournament championship.
-In the 2008 NCAA tournament, the 3rd seeded Musketeers were eliminated in the Elite Eight by #1 seed UCLA, while in 2009, they were eliminated in the Sweet 16 by another #1 seed, Pittsburgh.
+Taking over as head coach at Xavier after Matta moved on to Ohio State, Miller took the Musketeers to four NCAA tournaments.
+Miller won three A-10 regular season championships and one A-10 conference tournament championship.
+In the 2008 NCAA tournament, the 3rd seeded Musketeers were eliminated in the Elite Eight by #1 seed UCLA after beating Georgia, Purdue and West Virginia.
+In 2009, Xavier was eliminated in the Sweet 16 by another #1 seed, Pittsburgh.